dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

 # Discussion

-The idea that functional proteins, such as enzymes, must trade stability in order to carry out their functions is widely believed to be a general principle of enzymatic catalysis [Beadle, Tokuriki, RNase paper].
-In particular, enzyme active sites, such as the one in BglB, often position charged residues in close proximity in order to present optimal geometry for catalysis.
-[Fersht] In an enzyme active site such as those found in family 1 glycoside hydrolases, two glutamate residues, one functioning as a nucleophile and the other as an acid/base in a classical Kosland double-displacement mechanism, are positioned at 5.5 A.
+The concept of stability-function tradeoff is a widely-accepted idea that is thought to be a general governing principle of functional proteins such as enzymes.
+This idea stems from the observation that enzyme active sites, such as the one in BglB, often position charged residues in close proximity in order to present optimal geometry for catalysis.
+[Fersht]

-The key role of enzymes in performing specific chemical transformations under conditions dictated by the process environment in biotechnology makes the effective modulation of enzyme functional envelope of great importance in biotechnology.
-On the other side of the functional spectrum, many human diseases are caused by single point mutations to enzymes that result in nonfunctional proteins.
-In this case, it would be of great benefit to use cheap, fast, and plentiful genomic information to predict the functional effects of SNPs.

 Together, the importance of enzymes in biotechnology and human disease make the accurate modeling of enzyme stability an important goal of the protein modeling community.
 Accurate prediction of a point mutation's effect on enzyme stability would unlock rational protein engineering approaches, where the information could be used immediately to rationally engineer an enzyme's functional envelope for a desired situation as has been previously explored \cite{22575958}.
 Furthermore, understanding the changes in enzyme stability that occur upon point mutations would provide huge insight into understanding inherited diseases of metabolism [cite], cancer [cite], as well as mechanisms by which bacteria become resistant to antibiotics, which is lately a public health menace [cite].

-The data set that forms the basis of this study uncovered unexpected structure-function relationships in BglB, including mutants with significant effects on thermal stability not predicted by computational modeling and having no evolutionary precedent in available databases.
+The data set that forms the basis of this study is the largest data set of enzyme single amino acid substitutions for which the kinetic constants kcat, KM, and kcat/KM, as well as protein thermal stability and soluble protein expression in *E. coli* have been explicitly measured for each mutation.
+The data set presented here uncovered unexpected structure-stability relationships in BglB, including mutants with significant effects on thermal stability not predicted by computational modeling and having no evolutionary precedent in available databases.

 Traditionally, studies of this type have sought to design more thermostable mutants.
 However, we are interested more in less thermostable mutants in the context of human disease.
 Many inherited disorders of metabolism are caused by random point mutations in germline protein-coding genes.
 Disease results when the mutant protein lacks a key catalytic residue, or when protein misfolding or instability leads to an inactive form.
 Since two alleles of metabolic enzymes are simultaneously expressed, a precise quantitative measurement of the kinetic activity and protein stabilty is necessary for the predicition to have any relevance.

 The finding that protein melting temperatures and kinetic constants reported in this study were not found to be correlated.
 This sheds doubt on studies [Romero] that convolute these parameters into specific activity measurements, for one can never be sure the functional parameter that is tuned to result in an inactive mutant.
 In biotechnology, however, this finding is a boon: it means that kinetics and thermal stability, and perhaps other parameters of the functional envelope, arise from independent (if overlapping) biophysical properties, and thus can be rationally modulated independently.
 This neatly avoids the "two-objective optimisation problem" assumed to exist by engineers seeing to maximize two parameters (such as kcat and thermal stability) independently [http://pubs.rsc.org/en/content/articlepdf/2015/cs/c4cs00351a].
 Whether this finding is relevant to BglB alone is unclear, as other studies have shown a strict linear correlation between delta-G and kcat/km for RNase [http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1219248/].
-However, it will be impossible to know without large data sets such as the one preseneted here.
+However, it will be impossible to know without large data sets such as the one presented here.

 ---